 Social Research | Associate Research Professor

-Helen Russell is an Associate Research Professor at the Economic and Social Research Institute.
+Helen Russell is a Research Professor at the Economic and Social Research Institute.
 She is the deputy head of the Social Research Division and coordinator for research on the Quality of Life.
 She holds a D.Phil. in Sociology from the University of Oxford.
 Before joining the ESRI in 1998 she was a Prize Research Fellow at Nuffield College, University of Oxford.
 Her research covers a range of inter-connecting issues relating to employment, equality and social inclusion.
 Recent equality research looked at the impact of the recession on employment and unemployment across a range of grounds covered by equality legislation including gender, age, disability and nationality.
 The implications of the recession for gender differences in the quality of work such as job pressure, hours of work, pay and autonomy were also assessed in a recent publication (see below).

 The intersection between work and family life is also a theme addressed in Helen’s research using the Growing Up in Ireland survey.
 Recent studies have examined the patterns of childcare and the effects of different forms of care on children’s cognitive and socio-emotional outcomes.
 As part of this work she is involved in the Edulife

 project which is examining the effects of early education and childcare on social inequality across a range of European countries.

 Within the topic of Health & Quality of Life, Helen is leading a Research Programme on Health, Safety and Wellbeing at Work with the Health and Safety Authority.
 Initial publications from the Programme examined work-related illness and injury in Ireland over a twelve year period, and exposure to physical and psycho-social hazards among workers across Europe.
 New research is focused on specific types of illness, including work-related stress.